The endless wait: A day at Dulles amid hope, despair and lawyers

 Around midnight, New Jersey Sen. Cory Booker arrives and is quickly ushered down the hallway the lawyer had been stalking.

 He's there to deliver a copy of the Virginia judge's order.
-But he too is unable to speak to customs officials directly. and has to work through an intermediary: the airport police.
+But he too is unable to speak to customs officials directly, and has to work through an intermediary: the airport police.

 A few minutes later, he reemerges and positions himself in the middle of the demonstrators.